gramseyer/hotstuff/README.md

 function on the state machine, which could just forward those input commands to Hotstuff's buffer on demand.

+The design is planned around deployment on a machine with many CPU cores and large but infrequent consensus blocks (i.e. in the context of SPEEDEX).
+Hence the choice of dedicated threads managing event queues (which is very simple to set up) over an asynchronous callback system.

 Contributions of any kind are very welcome.

 # Usage